ruggeri/go-learning/session1/notes/notes05-slices.md

 }
 ```

-* You use slices much more than arrays.
+* We use slices much more than arrays.
 * The slice type is `[]int` vs `[3]int` which is an array type.

 ## Appending to a slice